tudocomp/tudocomp/docs/Documentation.md

         m_encoder(this->env().env_for_option("encoder")) {}
 ~~~

-Then we'll have to modify the actual compression routine to
-delegate to the template class at the points where we want different
-pluggable behavior.
+We finalize the changes in the compressor class by calling the encoder in the actual compression routine.

-For this, we define 4 methods that an suitable "ExampleEncoder" need to provide:
+For this purpose, we define four methods that a suitable "ExampleEncoder" needs to provide:

-- `size_t threshold()`, which returns an integer for the minimum repeat count
+- `size_t threshold()` returns an integer for the minimum repeat count
 that should be replaced for the encoder.
 For example, if you replace `"aaa..."`
-with `a%N%` then that will only reduce the size for repeats >3.
+with `a%N%` then that will reduce the size only for repeats longer than three.
-- `void encode_repeat(char last, size_t repeat, io::OutputStream& ostream)`,
+- `void encode_repeat(char last, size_t repeat, io::OutputStream& ostream)`  encodes a repetition of length repeat consisting of the same character char.
-for actually emitting the encoding for a char repeat sequence.
-- `is_start_of_encoding(const io::InputView& iview, size_t i)`,
-for identifying the start of an repeat sequence in the decoder.
+- `bool is_start_of_encoding(const io::InputView& iview, size_t i)` identifies the start of a character repetition in the decoder.
-- `size_t decode(const io::InputView& iview, size_t& i)`,
-for actually decoding a sequence in the decoder (advancing the cursor i in the process).
+- `size_t decode(const io::InputView& iview, size_t& i)` decodes a character repetition and returns the length of this repetition (while advancing the input cursor at position i in the process).
+> TODO: cursor undef

-Again, this interface is an entirely arbitrary example, any algorithm
-can define its own one.
+(This interface is an entirely arbitrary example, every algorithm can define its own design patterns.)

-So, integrated in the example code, it looks like this:
+Integrated in the example code, it looks like this:

 ~~~ { .cpp }
     inline virtual void compress(Input& input, Output& output) override {